edison914/Ab-Clone-Express/README.md

     }
     ```

-### Add an Image to a Review based on the Review's id - done
+### Add an Image to a Review based on the Review's id

 Create and return a new image for a review specified by id.

-* Require Authentication: true - done
+* Require Authentication: true
 * Require proper authorization: Review must belong to the current user
 * Request
   <!--!!START SILENT -->